-A new management model was adopted for Park Güell on 1 July 2020 with the goal of helping city residents to rediscover and make use of the park.
-Because of this, the number of people on the whole site is now regulated to avoid crowding, improve visitors’ experience, guarantee safety and protection measures and preserve the park.
+A new management model was adopted for Park Güell on 1 July 2020 with the goal of helping city residents to rediscover and make use of the Park Güell.
+Because of this, the number of people on the whole site is now regulated to avoid crowding, improve visitors’ experience, guarantee safety and protection measures and preserve the Park Güell.

-Local people are free to come to the park, at no cost, at any time during its opening hours (7 am to 11 pm), identifying themselves in any of the following ways:
+Local people are free to come to the Park Güell, at no cost, at any time during its opening hours (7 am to 10 pm).
+You do not need to book in advance to use this type of access; you can go straight to any of Park Güell's access points and identify yourselves in one of the following ways:

 Admission card for local residents